Get insider access

 Screenshot And Default Resolution

-Once the MacBook is connected properly, we go to the 'Displays' tab in About This Mac.
-From there, we click on Displays Preferences, and we open up the Display Settings for the external monitor.
+The first thing we check is the default resolution and supported formats.
+We go to the 'Displays' tab in About This Mac, and from there, we click on Displays Preferences, and we open up Display Settings.
 We take a screenshot of this page and publish it in our review.
 Here you see information like if the VRR and HDR support is available for both.

 macOS screenshot - Gigabyte M27QmacOS Monterey 12 Screenshot